sysdea-libs/decanter/README.md

 # Decanter

-Port of [Liberator](http://clojure-liberator.github.io/liberator/) to Elixir, exposing as a Plug.
+Port of [Liberator](http://clojure-liberator.github.io/liberator/) to Elixir, as a Plug.
+Exposes resources through a RESTful interface.

 ## Status

 Experimental

-## Why not just wrap cowboy_rest/webmachine?

-`cowboy_rest` and `webmachine` are both specific to their respective adapters, while Decanter sits on top of Plug, so can support whichever adapters Plug supports (which is currently only `cowboy`, but more are in the works).

-Decanter can also perhaps achieve higher performance as it uses macros to customise the compiled decision graph based on the resource definition.
-This allows the addition of extra decision points with no performance detriment, as boolean constant decisions are simply compiled away to nothing.

-## What about Phoenix?

-Phoenix handles some of the format negotiation/body encoding issues, so the idea is that it will be possible to defer to Phoenix for formats/encoding, but still in Decanter for when operating outside of Phoenix.

 ## Example

-Port is still fairly direct, but the following shows the basic concepts of decision points to customise resource handling:
+The API is still in flux, but the following shows the basic concepts of decision points to customise resource handling:

 ```elixir
 defmodule UserResource do